 Zion offers the best of both worlds.
-Outdoor adventure for the kids with Junior Ranger programs, Visitor Centers, and great hikes while also being close to restaurants, hotels and shops in Springdale.
+Outdoor adventure for the kids with Junior Ranger programs, Visitor Centers, and great hikes while also being close to restaurants, hotels, and shops in Springdale.

-All national parks are fun in their own way.
+National Parks are fun in their own way.
 We haven’t visited all of them, because wow, there are so many!